 Recovering Compensation For Your Injuries Or Loss

 Working on an oil refinery, barge, supply boat or ship can be dangerous work.
-However, it is the employer's responsibility to provide a safe environment for workers.
-When representing clients in maritime injury claims, we focus on negligence of the employer or other party which may have contributed to the serious accident.
+However, it is the employer’s responsibility to provide a safe environment for workers.
+When representing clients in maritime injury claims, we focus on negligence of the employer or other parties which may have contributed to the serious accident.
 Such negligence may involve:

 - Inadequate safety equipment

 - Poor or unsafe work conditions